richafnu/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 *Applies to: Viva Insights admin*

 If you have a Viva Insights subscription and you’re a **Viva Insights admin**, you can upload survey results as a .csv file.
+The survey results will appear in the Copilot Dashboard within two days after you upload them, and they'll remain accessible until you perform a new upload.

 Your survey should include each of the following statements: